Adnan Syed, subject of 'Serial' podcast, granted new trial

 There was no eyewitness testimony or physical evidence from the scene linking Syed to the murder.
 But testimony from a mutual friend of Lee's and Syed's was used to help corroborate the cellphone records indicating where Syed had supposedly been when Lee was killed.

-The podcast became to be downloaded more than 5 million times, and raised doubts around the country about whether he committed the crime.
+The podcast was downloaded more than 5 million times and raised doubts around the country about whether he committed the crime.